naftalic/ddmif/README.md

-This repo accompined the material for the class "Data-Driven Methods in Finance."
-It contains multiple functions that we will use to evaluate submissions to the internal forecasting competition.
+This repository accompanies the material for the class "Data-Driven Methods in Finance."
+It includes various functions that will be used to evaluate submissions in the internal forecasting competition.